carissableker/thresholding/README.md

 ### 2. Analysis of results

 The output of graph analysis is a number of files containing statistics and metrics of the graph.
-A Python3 Jupyter notebook is supplied to be able to interactively analysis these files.
+A Python3 Jupyter notebook is supplied to interactively analyse these files.
 This notebook can be found at ./

 ### 3. Thresholding

-For simple thresholding, the fastest is probablyt to use the `./absolute_global_threshold` script.
+For simple thresholding, the fastest is probably to use the `./absolute_global_threshold` script.

 ```bash
 Usage:  absolute_global_threshold <input.ncol> <t> <output.ncol>